Microsoft Surface Pro 8 notes

 ## Drawing experience

-Context: Surface Pro 7 ands below do not have good pens for drawing.
-They exhibit too much line wobble.
+Context: Surface Pro 7 and earlier models do not have good pens for drawing.
+They show too much line wobble.

 If you use the Surface Slim Pen 2 with the Surface Pro 8, the drawing experience has definitely improved.
 The wobble is much less, but still present.